joeheath97/CollegeRoadApplication/README.md

 # CollegeRoadApplication

-Swimming club application for creating swimming meets, event, races.
-Creating Swimming Club Offical, Swimmer and Parent accounts to view account limited content.
+An ASP.Net Application where you create swimming meet and events.
+You have the ability to add swimmers to these events and track results, search information, create a different member account to show personalised or restricted data.

-# What i Learned
+# What I Learned
-- MVC design pattern
+- MVC design pattern and separation of concern
-- Entity framework
-- Identity framework
+- ASP.Net Entity and Identity framework
-- Web Api
+- Web API
 - Bootstrap
 - Authorisation
 - Unit Testing

-# Languages
+# Language used
 - C#
-- JavaScript
-- JQuery
-- Ajex
-- Razor
-- Html
+- JavaScript, Html and CSS
+- JQuery & Ajax
 - SQL